 An all time favorite coffee maker for home, a drip coffee pot is also an option as a portable coffee maker for camping.
 Some need electricity to run, so consider whether you will have regular access to electricity (or a good battery) when reading the coffee machine reviews.

-A camping drip coffee maker unit tends to be larger than others on our list so is best suited to those with a larger motorhome.
+A camping drip coffee maker unit will be larger than others on our list so is best suited to those with a larger motorhome or RV.

-They also typically come with a glass carafe, so need to be stored safely when traveling.
-Despite the cons, they are great for larger groups and people who enjoy larger quantities of coffee and we review a number of options here.
+They also typically come with a glass carafe, so they need to be stored safely when traveling.
+Alternatively, opt for one with a thermal carafe.

 2. Single Coffee Maker